 Do I need any experience?

-Nope!
+Not at all!
 We are happy to teach people of all skill levels.
+It is recommend that you are comfortable on the water, and that you can swim.
 Before we get you playing, we will walk you through the basics, and we will ask you to do a ‘wet exit’ (capsize and exit the boat safely).

 Is it dangerous?